Hall of Fame: Berkeley County deputy honored for saving baby’s life

 Kimbro made sure she kept breathing until EMS came and took her to the hospital.

 The good news is baby Ryleigh survived and is doing well.

 Kimbro thanked God for helping him save the baby.

 Several days later, he said he was watching TV with his wife one night when it hit him hard.

-Berkeley County Sheriff Dwayne Lewis said Deputy Kimbro shows a different side of law enforcement.
+Berkeley County Sheriff Duane Lewis said Kimbro shows a different side of law enforcement.

-“It’s not always about cops and robbers and bad guys," Sheriff Lewis said."It’s about helping and being there when they need us, and he was there.”
+“It’s not always about cops and robbers and bad guys,” Lewis said.
+“It’s about helping and being there when they need us, and he was there.”